roxywasiak/company-management-system/README.md

 # company-management-system

-view and manage the departments, roles, and employees in my company to organize a business
+View, manage the departments, roles, and employees in my company to organize a business